 12. Can I return the device if I don't like it?

-13. What if the personal shoppers can't find the device I am looking for?
+13. What if the personal shoppers can't find the device I want?

-This means it is probably not supported.
+If you have a specific phone in mind and we can't find it, it is possible that it is not supported.
 We will only recommend phones that are GSM compatible, but we will always try our best to find something that works for you.

 14. Will the device definitely work on Ting?

 We hope so!
 Our personal shoppers assume that the device will function as advertised by the seller in the phone's listing.
 We cannot guarantee 100% that the phone will work because it doesn't come from Ting.

 15. I don't want to buy a phone from a third party seller.
 Can I get a used phone from Ting?

 Absolutely!
 We offer refurbished used phones on our shop page.
 We test all our refurbished devices before we ship them, and we offer a 30 day warranty period with each refurbished phone.

 16. Are the devices you recommend from Glyde, Swappa, eBay, and Amazon "refurbished"?